Last updated October 26, 2022

 $ heroku rollback v40 Rolled back to v40

-Running on a rolled-back release is meant as a temporary fix to a bad deployment.
-If you are on a rolled-back release, fix and commit the problem locally, and re-push to Heroku to update the
+Running on a rolled-back release should serve as a temporary fix to a bad deployment.
+If you are running on a rolled-back release, commit a fix to your encountered issue and push it to Heroku.
+As always, this updates the

-heroku Git remote and create a new release.
+heroku Git remote and creates a new release.